AlexLewz/arc4/README.md

 One round follow:
-1. shift all lines
+1. shift all lines,
-2. shift all columns
+2. shift all columns,
 3. diffusion

-How it works
+How it works -
 Consider that we have unique hardware register where we can direct shift for everyone line or column.
 We can do it parallel.